This post may contain affiliate links. Please read our disclosure policy.

 - 1 (50 g (weighed out of shell)) egg, at room temperature, beaten

-- โ teaspoon baking powder
+- ⅛ teaspoon baking powder

-- ยผ teaspoon kosher salt
+- ¼ teaspoon kosher salt

 Instructions

-- Preheat your oven to 350ยฐF.
-Line a large rimmed baking sheet with parchment paper and set it aside.
+- Preheat your oven to 350°F. Line a large rimmed baking sheet with parchment paper and set it aside.

 - In a large bowl, place the granulated sugar, peanut butter, and egg, and mix to combine very well.
-Using an electric mixer (hand or stand mixer) will help get the perfect cookie texture, but itโs not necessary.
+Using an electric mixer (hand or stand mixer) will help get the perfect cookie texture, but it’s not necessary.
 Add the baking powder, and salt, and mix again to combine.

-- Divide the dough into portions of 1 1/2 tablespoons each (a #50 ice cream scoop works great), and place about 1 1/2-inches apart from one another on the prepared baking sheet.
+- Place the pieces of dough about 1 1/2-inches apart from one another on the prepared baking sheet.
 Roll each piece of dough between clean palms, and return to the baking sheet.

 - Wet the tines of a salad fork, press into the extra granulated sugar, and then press into a crosshatch pattern on each piece of cookie dough.
 Wet the fork as often as necessary to prevent it from sticking to the cookie dough.
 You can just use the wet tines without the sugar if you prefer.

-- Remove the cookies from the oven and allow them to cool for 10 minutes on the baking sheet or until firm.
+- Allow them to cool for 10 minutes on the baking sheet or until firm.

 Video